decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**:  When running a local preview, use `dcl start --web3` to connect with your wallet and fetch your actual data.
+**📔 Note**:  When running a local preview, use `npm start --web3` to connect with your wallet and fetch your actual data.
 Otherwise, the preview uses random user data, just as when you enter as a guest.
 {{< /hint >}}